The EU’s General Data Protection Regulation (GDPR) came into effect three years ago and changed the online world for good.

-Some of the trends continue to grow, while some new ones appear on the horizon.
+Some trends continue to grow, while some new ones appear on the horizon.

 India is in the process of passing a new law.
 Indonesia may introduce a new one soon as well.
 Both are expected to rely on the principles present in the GDPR.

-Canada prepares a new federal data protection law as well.
-This one is expected to put companies under the risk of even bigger fines than those in the GDPR.
+Canada is preparing a new federal data protection law as well.
+This one is expected to put companies at the risk of even bigger fines than those in the GDPR.
 At the same time, some Canadian provinces ponder passing provincial online privacy laws to protect their citizens.

 Despite the calls for passing a law like the GDPR on a federal level in the US, it seems that it won’t happen anytime soon.

 Politicians from some US states have continuous attempts to bring online privacy discussions into legislation bodies on a state level, but very few states have passed any data protection law.
-Even those that have been introduced are far from the comprehensiveness of the GDPR.
+Even those introduced are far from the comprehensiveness of the GDPR.

-A new data transfers agreement between the European Union and the United States is more than necessary.
-In the absence of such agreement, data transfers are tricky and make it easy to slide into violation of the GDPR.
+A new data transfer agreement between the European Union and the United States is more than necessary.
+Without such an agreement, data transfers are tricky and make it easy to slide into violation of the GDPR.

 Schrems is after small and medium businesses now.
 The action against the so-called “cookie banner terror” aims to make companies respect GDPR cookie banner rules.

 They have employed an automated system that could create up to 10.000 complaints daily.
-The complaints will be sent to companies, and if they do not comply within a month, NOYB will send complaints to data protection authorities.
+The complaints will be sent to companies; if they do not comply within a month, NOYB will send complaints to data protection authorities.

-It is reasonable to expect that actions like this could make businesses consider their GDPR compliance one more time.
+It is reasonable to expect that such actions could make businesses consider their GDPR compliance one more time.

-Blockchains are a space of its own.
-Their development is exciting, and the alignment with the GDPR will be exciting as well.
+Blockchains are a space of their own.
+Their development and alignment with the GDPR will also be exciting.